tnwei/vqgan-clip-app/README.md

 When done, `streamlit run app.py` launches the web app on `localhost:8501`.
 In the web app, select settings on the sidebar, key in the text prompt, and click run to generate images using VQGAN-CLIP.
 When done, the web app will display the output image as well as a video compilation showing progression of image generation.
 Both can be saved via the browser's right-click menu.

+A one-time download of additional pre-trained weights will occur before generating the first image.
+Might take a few minutes depending on your internet connection.

 ## App structure

 There is a lot of room for experimentation on this technique.
 App-related logic is in `app.py`, while most of the underlying logic is stowed away in `utils.py`.
 Refer to [Streamlit docs](https://docs.streamlit.io/en/stable/index.html) for further info about the web app itself.